JawharMarzougui/Car_Insurance_App/README.md

 ## Overview

-The Car Insurance Project provides features for car damage assessment and insurance prediction.
-It includes:
+The Car Insurance Project aims to provide users with a comprehensive set of features related to car damage assessment and insurance prediction.
+The project utilizes various machine learning models to detect fake images, measure the severity of damage, identify damaged parts within images, and predict the repair cost.

+## Dataset

+The project uses AI-generated images, Car_DD dataset for real damaged cars, Kaggle dataset for severity classification, and a custom repair cost dataset.

+## Models

 1. **Fake Image Detection**
     - Uses a VGG16-based model to distinguish AI-generated and real damaged car images.